top of page

 Local Councils are the first tier of governance and are the first point of contact for anyone concerned with a community issue.
 They are democratically elected local authorities and exist in England, Wales and Scotland.
 The term 'Local Council' is synonymous with ' Parish Council, 'Town Council' and 'Community Council'.

 Local Councils are made up of locally elected Councillors.
 They are legally obliged to hold at least four meetings a year.
 Most meet on a monthly cycle to discuss council business and hear from local residents.
-District and County Councillors regularly attend parish meetings and report at the Annual Parish meeting.
+Borough and County Councillors regularly attend parish meetings and report at the Annual Parish meeting.
 Councillors are expected to attend meetings on a regular basis.

 Councillors must abide by a Code of Conduct, a set of rules on how Councillors are expected to behave.
-They must also declare their financial interests in the parish, details of which are kept by the District Council.
+They must also declare their financial interests in the parish, details of which are kept by the Borough Council.

 bottom of page